buildbot/buildbot/master/docs/manual/worker-transition.rst

 .. todo::

-    * ReStructured text formatting should be reviewed in scope of using Buildbot-specific directives.

     * This page may be split in parts or merged with other pages.

     * This page should be placed in a proper place in the TOC.

     * Links on this page should be added, e.g. from 0.9.0 changelog.

-    * Is all changes are done only for functionality that was in eight branch?
-      If something is introduced in nine branch, it can be safely changed without providing fallback (for example, Docker stuff).

 Since version 0.9.0 of Buildbot "slave"-based terminology is deprecated in favor of "worker"-based terminology.